aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 1. Download the [Voicemail Routing Flow](./voicemail-routing.json) from this repository
 2. Within your Amazon Connect console [import the flow](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html#how-to-import-export-contact-flows) and review its design
-3. Save and Publish the flow.
+3. **Save and publish** the flow.
-4. Capture the flow ARN, found by selecting the 'About this flow' option in the bottom left of your flow editor.
+4. Capture the flow ARN, found by selecting the **About this flow** option in the bottom left of your flow editor.
 This will be used in the next section when you create the AWS Lambda function.

 ### 3. Create and deploy the AWS Lambda function (nodejs22.x)